From Documentation to Automation

 To automate executable documentation, you need to know what it is you are trying to do and establish a common understanding of the steps.
 The second time you find yourself repeating a task that is more than a couple of steps, create a wiki page specifying what you do with enough detail that someone who knows your environment can complete the tasks.
 You now have a documented repeatable process.

 As people use the documentation, extend it to include executable steps.
-So rather than simply stating, “Stop the process,” you might add, “ssh [email protected] sudo process stop.”
+So rather than simply stating, “Stop the process,” you might add, “ssh user@server sudo process stop.”
 You are now on your way to an executable document.
 These code snippets can then become the basis of scripts for partial automation.

 Your goal is to figure out how to automate the remaining steps.
 The documentation can be to run those steps, or even to point you to a services page that allows you to execute a process with a click.